hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/688_scc_iii.md

 faint-hearted and cowardly sink their barks near the shore, frightened by the raging of waves on the sea.
 He who is a hero never casts a glance at these.
-Come what may, I must attain my ideal first — this is Purushakâra, manly endeavour; without such manly endeavor no amount of Divine help will be of any avail to banish your inertia.
+Come what may, I must attain my ideal first — this is Purushakāra, manly endeavour; without such manly endeavor no amount of Divine help will be of any avail to banish your inertia.

 Disciple: Is, then, reliance on Divine help a sign of weakness?